Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 ### Credits

 #### Content
 * The code for the Social Media links and their transitions was taken from the UCD-Resume project.
-I did alter the style to suir my preference.
+I did alter the style to suit my preference.
 * The Google Fonts copyright Glyphicon was obtained at <https://glyphicons.bootstrapcheatsheets.com/#>.
 * The video and image auto-sizing was obtained at <https://www.w3schools.com/css/css3_box-sizing.asp>.
 * The code for the contact form was obtained from the Resume Project but slightly altered.